 The top findings of the report are listed here on the right.
 Number three – proving the ROI of marketing investment – unlocks budget.
 To show a return on investment, marketers must track leads by source through the marketing funnel to a closed sale.
 By now it should be obvious to you that it is impossible to demonstrate a return on investment if you do not have the right measurements in place.
 What's more, marketers must use metrics to optimize the performance of marketing campaigns as well, and when done, they are more likely to demonstrate a positive ROI.

 I can tell you that although Google Analytics is free and provides many ways to slice the high-level performance of your website, it does not provide information that is granular enough to measure and improve marketing campaigns (in our opinion).
-Modern marketing automation platforms (like Hubspot) offer detailed analytics and the ability to automate many user engagement tasks and the ability to personalize engagement for each visitor or visitor type (persona).
-If your business is not leveraging the power of marketing automation tools, then you’re starting at a significant disadvantage versus competitors who do.
+Modern marketing automation platforms (like Hubspot) offer detailed marketing analytics tools and the ability to automate many user engagement tasks and the ability to personalize engagement for each visitor or visitor type (persona).
+If your business is not leveraging the power of a marketing analytics solution, then you’re starting at a significant disadvantage versus competitors who do.

 Which reports are the most beneficial?
 Let's walk through just a few of them in sequence.
 (Note: these snapshots originate from Hubspot’s training academy pages and do not show the data of one individual company and are for illustration purposes – however we think you will get the idea anyway)